 Beard Care 101: How to Maintain Your Beard

-But it doesn't have to be complicated.
-There are only 5 key steps you need to take to maintain an enviable beard.
+Beard care is important - but it doesn't have to be complicated.
+We'll make it easy for you by drilling down to just 5 key steps you need to maintain an enviable beard.

 Follow these beard maintenance tips and you’ll have a healthy, awesome looking beard for life (or however long you decide to keep it).